khaors/geocompr/main.md

 In this chapter we will focus on supervised techniques, i.e., we have a response variable, in our case this will be a binary one (landslide vs. non-landslide occurrence) but could be also a numeric (pH value), an integer (species richness) or a categorical variable (land use).
 Supervised techniques such as regression and machine learning model the relationship between the response variable and various predictors.
 Using either regression or machine learning techniques depends on the aim: statistical inference or prediction.
-Regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested in a predictor's significance or its contribution to a specific model.
+(Semi-)Parametric regression techniques are especially useful if the aim is statistical inference, i.e. if we are interested in a predictor's significance or its contribution to a specific model.
-To trust the model outcomes we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
+To trust these interpretations we need to perform a thorough model validation testing if one or several of the underlying model assumptions (heterogeneity, independence, etc.) have been violated [@zuur_mixed_2009].
+This is what we typically attribute to the fields of statistics.
-By contrast, machine learning approaches are especially appealing due to their lack of assumptions.
+By contrast, machine learning aims at predictions and is especially appealing due to their lack of assumptions.
 Though statistical inference is impossible [@james_introduction_2013], various studies have shown that machine learning are at least at par with regression techniques regarding predictive performance [e.g., @schratz_performance_nodate]. <!-- add one more source -->
 Naturally, with the advent of big data, machine learning has even gained in popularity since frequently the underlying relationship between variables is less important than the prediction such as future customer behavior.

-Though prediction will be the aim of the modeling in this chapter, we will not use machine learning but a simple generalized linear model (GLM).^[Nevertheless, a generalized additive model or a machine learning approach would be more suitable for our dataset (see exercises).
-We will show in chapter \@ref(eco) how to use spatial cross-validation with a machine learning approach.]
+Hence, the difference between classical statistics and machine learning is the aim.
+The former is used to explain relationships, and the latter is used for predictions.
-This is because we can use also regression techniques such as a GLM without having to worry too much about possible model misspecifications when the aim is prediction.
+Note that we can borrow regression techniques from statistics for machine learning when the aim is prediction.
+In this case we do not have too worry too much about possible model misspecifications since we explicitly do not want to do statistical inference.
+In fact, in this chapter the aim will be the (spatial) prediction of landslide susceptibility.
-Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the specialty of geographic data in a modeling context and spatial CV.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.]
+We will start out with a generalized linear model (GLM) which is probably familiar to most readers^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.], before moving on to using a typical machine learning algorithm, namely a random forest model.
+Instead of explaining in detail the models we will focus on the specialty of geographic data in a modeling context and the models' predictive performance via spatial CV.

 CV determines a model's ability to predict new data or differently put its ability to generalize.
 To achieve this, CV splits a dataset (repeatedly) into test and training sets.